About Us

 • 7 Fellows

-Our orthopedic program has been consistently ranked #1 in Wisconsin and in the top 50 hospitals in the United States by U.S. News & World Report, based on measures that include patient volume and outcomes, patient safety, nurse-to-patient ratio, and our reputation among other orthopedic specialists.
+UW Health University Hospital has consistently been ranked as the #1 hospital in Wisconsin and among the top 50 hospitals in the United States for orthopedic care by U.S. News & World Report.
+This ranking has been based on measures that include patient volume and outcomes, patient safety, nurse-to-patient ratio, and our reputation among other orthopedic specialists.

 Our History